-The Trustee's policy is to target the maximum expected level of return subject to ensuring the level of investment risk is appropriate to reflect the Scheme's circumstances.
+The Trustee's policy is to target the maximum expected return level subject to ensuring the level of investment risk is appropriate to reflect the DB Section's circumstances.
 The Trustee believes that the strategy above meets this objective.

-The Trustee is aware that the Scheme's allocation to the various asset classes will differ to the benchmark allocation from time to time due to market movements.
-The Trustee will review the Scheme's asset allocation regularly and decide whether (or not) to rebalance back to the strategic benchmark, in particular when the asset allocation moves outside the indicated ranges.
+The Trustee is aware that the DB Section's allocation to the various asset classes will differ to the benchmark allocation from time to time due to market movements.
+The Trustee will review the DB Section's asset allocation regularly and decide whether (or not) to rebalance back to the strategic benchmark, in particular when the asset allocation moves outside the indicated ranges.